eyal0/valgrind-false-positive/README.md

 # Fix Valgrind

 Valgrind disassembles your code, re-assembles it into new code that also tracks definedness, and then runs it.
-The check for SIMD 4-way greater-than was to just check each of the 4 numbers in the 128 bit registers for definedness and if any part of a comparison is undefined, so is the output.
+The check for SIMD 4-way greater-than was to just check each of the 4 numbers in the 128 bit registers for definedness and if **any part** of a comparison is undefined then  so is **all** the output.
 For example:

 ```
 Compare XXXX  0000  44XX  1234